ISA-tools/isa-specs/source/abstract-model.rst

 #. to link related Study objects under an Investigation (this only becomes necessary when two or more Study objects need to be grouped)

 Investigations record metadata relating to the description of the investigation context, such as the title and description of the investigation as well as about related people and scholarly publications.
-Studies and Assays are grouped within Investigations to record other metadata within the relevant contexts.
+Studys and Assays are grouped within Investigations to record other metadata within the relevant contexts.

 An Investigation SHOULD record the following: